ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

           values and those of different cultural groups
 * Reflects and seeks feedback on own provision of culturally safe care
 * Engages interpreters and community contacts as appropriate

+##### Footnote

+**(3) Cultural safety for Aboriginal and Torres Strait Islander Peoples**

+Cultural safety is determined by Aboriginal and Torres Strait Islander individuals, families and communities.

+Culturally safe practice is the ongoing critical reflection of health practitioner knowledge, skills, attitudes, practising behaviours and power differentials in delivering safe, accessible and responsive healthcare free of racism.

+  To ensure culturally safe and respectful practice, medical practitioners must:
+  a.
+Acknowledge colonisation and systemic racism, social, cultural, behavioural and economic factors which impact individual and community health
+  b.
+Acknowledge and address individual racism, their own biases, assumptions, stereotypes and prejudices and provide care that is holistic, free of bias and racism
+  c.
+Recognise the importance of self-determined decision-making, partnership and collaboration in healthcare which is driven by the individual, family and community
+  d.
+Foster a safe working environment through leadership to support the rights and dignity of Aboriginal and Torres Strait Islander people and colleagues.

+ Culturally safe and respectful practice is also important for all communities.

+From the Medical Board of Australia, Good medical practice: a code of conduct for doctors in Australia: October 2020

 ### Domain 7.
 Practise medicine within an ethical, intellectual and professional framework